123jimin/ckp/README.md

 poetry add git+https://github.com/123jimin/impacker.git
 ```

-Pack CKP by using it (assuming that your source code's name is `code.py`, and you wish the result file's name to be `out.py`):
+Pack CKP by using impacker (assuming that your source code's name is `code.py`, and you wish the result file's name to be `out.py`):

 ```sh
 poetry run python -m impacker code.py out.py